xLucyu/NK-Girl/README.md

 3. Run the following command: `psql -h <postgresql server ip> -U >your user> -d <your database> -a -f database/raw/schema.psql`
 4. setup a discord bot, also recommend watching a tutorial on how to do so.
 5. clone git repo into a folder.
 6. setup a virtual enviorement for python 3.12 (3.13+ doesnt work).
-I recommend using 3.12.8.
+I recommend using 3.12.8. or use a Docker container.
-7. install requirements.txt or setup a docker container
+7. install requirements.txt
 8. you're good to go!

 Disclaimer: you do not need a submission channel id,